COLUMN: Despite DNF, mountain didn't win

 I’ve always heard that running is more mental than physical, and I’ve believed it and thought I lived through it firsthand; but I realized Saturday that I have never actually experienced what that means.

-After leaving Dry Fork without time to fill my water or eat, I started the 3.5-mile climb on The Wall to Bear Camp focusing on time.
+After leaving Foot Bridge aid station without time to fill my water or eat, I started the 3.5-mile climb on The Wall to Bear Camp focusing on time.

 I hadn’t eaten, was dizzy, dehydrated and physically exhausted.
 Without water, when I finally did try to swallow food it wouldn’t go anywhere.
 It stayed in my mouth, and a couple of times I had to spit it out.